Mechanisms of Data Protection in Research

 Even during processing and analysis, participants retain their rights under the GDPR.
 The most relevant ones for this stage are:

 Once data is fully anonymized, these rights no longer apply (since you can no longer identify whose data is whose).
-This is why it is important to handle withdrawal requests before anonymization.
+Communicate your timeline transparently to participants during participation in the study.

 Exercises